shahednasser/awesome-resources/CONTRIBUTING.md

 4. Make sure the resource is objective and not opinionated.
 This means no resources that talks about someone's thoughts of a topic, even if you personally find it helpful.
 5. No links to personal projects that have helped you learn something, unless the link is a tutorial or guide on how you did that project.
 6. No links to twitter accounts, telegram channels, Youtube channels (Youtube videos and playlists are allowed), and so on.
+7. No content with licensing issues.
-7. You are allowed to add your own content as a resource as long as it is helpful and follows the other rules detailed above.
+8. You are allowed to add your own content as a resource as long as it is helpful and follows the other rules detailed above.

 ## Adding Resources